1:1 Mentorship + Placement Support

 A clean weekly workflow: shortlist → tailor → apply → track → improve — so effort doesn’t feel random or wasted.

 Small note: Everyone’s starting point is different — but the process is the same.
-If you stay consistent, you’ll build real interview readiness (and not just “watch content”).
+If you stay consistent, you’ll build real interview readiness and job-search discipline, not just “course completion”.

 Coding Contests & Weekly Challenges